Mumpkin/JS-FinnkinoSearch/README.md

 Javascript app that utilizes Finnkino API to search info about Finnkino movies.

-The app has stopped working because Finnkino has renewed their API.
+The app stopped working because Finnkino renewed their API.

-I will try to fix it when I have time.